codesurf/Web-Development/README.md

 Collection of all the web-development projects that are developed by me.

 ## Blog-App
-The blogging app is developed using Node.js and Express.js along with database connectivity using MongoDB.
-This web app follows RESTful Routing.
+The blogging application is developed using Node.js and Express.js along with database connectivity using MongoDB.
+Embedded JavaSript is used for creating dynamic web pages for this application and routes are created using RESTful Routing convention.

 ## Virtual-Rain
 Rain effect created using JavaScript and Canvas API.
 JavaScript Objects used for implemetation in combination with Canvas API for creation of rain like effect over a predefined canvas.